The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 7 days taught me something I did not expect.
 The best moments aren't the ones you plan.
 They're the elderly woman on the Shinkansen who offered me half her bento box without speaking.
 The way evening light catches gold leaf at Kinkaku-ji when clouds part for exactly thirty seconds.
 The sound of wooden sandals on stone paths at 6 AM when you're the only person at a temple that will host thousands by noon.
 Japan holds infinite details, and one week gives you just enough to recognize how much remains undiscovered.

-I've spent eight years cataloging Edo-period maps in archives, tracing how neighborhoods transformed over centuries.
+I love looking at old maps.
+They have a way of showing how neighborhoods shift over time.
 That same patience applies here.
 You cannot understand Japan in 7 days, but you can learn how to see it.
 You start to notice how train platforms empty and fill with quiet coordination, how temple bells sound different when the air is heavy with humidity, and why a convenience store egg sandwich at midnight tastes like comfort after a long day of walking.